 We tried and tested, then hand-picked our top 10 best audio interfaces of 2020 to suit the needs of everyone from PC, Mac and iOS users, bands, best audio interfaces for vocals, best DJ interfaces, those looking for a basic monitoring device, and audiophiles who may be on the hunt for something more professional from the top end of the market.

 We tried and tested several of the latest and most talked about audio interfaces to make their way onto the audio gear landscape this year, and the above are what we concluded to be the best audio interface 2020.

 All of our recommendations are based on quality, affordability, functionality, reliability and suitability, so you’ll be able to find something basic and suitable to playback your mixes, or invest in a larger unit capable of handling a lot of inputs and outputs as needed.

 In terms of which one takes the championship title, it’s clear that Focusrite remain at the top of their league for audio interfaces.
 As they have for several years!
 Although we’re huge fans of their entire collection, we really cannot fault the Scarlett range.
 There is a reason why the 18i8 (in all of it’s generations) is one of the best sellers, and not only due to the precision-controlled preamps either.
 These interfaces can be put to a number of uses despite not homing a huge assortment of features.
 The best part is that the 18i8 is capable of producing an industry-level sound quality that the majority of expensive soundcards can’t even cut.
 They can also take a hell of a beating in terms of durability and ruggedness, and are easy to repair if one of the ports becomes dislodged or faulty.
 This means you’re going to get a good few years of use out of it as a result, even if something goes wrong.

-Hopefully that’s given you a useful overview of some of the best interfaces circulating the market this year.
+Hopefully that’s given you a useful overview of some of the best interfaces circulating the market in 2020 so far.
 Let us know what you’re using to fuel your home studio needs in the comments!